-That’s right, Chiller is a lightgun game where you shoot naked people held in torture devices.
+That’s right, Chiller is an interactive lightgun game where players shoot naked people held in torture devices.
+Everyone you see in the above screen (arcade on the left, NES on the right) starts out undamaged and then mulilates differently depending on what area of their body you shoot.
 Now, generally, a lightgun game derives its challenge from trying to hit moving targets.
-Not here, because THESE PEOPLE ARE FUCKING CHAINED DOWN.
+Not here, because, as you can see, THESE PEOPLE ARE CHAINED DOWN.
 The goal thus becomes to shoot as many individual body parts as possible, cleverly tracked by an innocuous “monster meter” at the top, before time runs out.
-This is basically Hostel: The Game.
-Holy living fuck.

 Exidy did a particularly awful thing by reversing the order of the arcade levels, so that the more inoffensive graveyard and haunted mansion screens come first.
-You can still shoot out church windows for points and feed a severed arm to a dog, and then shoot the dog, complete with digitized “yipe!” but these sections are nothing compared to the two torture screens.
-I imagine that someone’s mother could have bought them this game, complete with “dead people are cool” on the box cover, and not think much of it.
+You can still shoot out church windows for points and feed a severed arm to a dog, and then shoot the dog (complete with digitized “yipe!”) but these sections are nothing compared to the two torture screens.
+I imagine that someone’s mother could have bought them this game, complete with “Dead People Are Cool” on the box cover, and not think much of it.
 She watches the first level as Little Johnny shoots some green zombie arms and some monster heads on a gate.
 No biggie.
-Then, before she knows it, Johnny’s shooting a lever to drop a man into a river of blood, where he’s eaten by an alligator up to his head, which then floats down the river and can be shot for even more points.
-Jesus mother Mary at a slumber party
+The rest of the game should be fine.

 That’s about all there is to the game – shooting defenseless people in multiple segments of their body for points, while cycling through the same four levels until you find all the hidden talismans and beat the game.
 Skill isn’t often involved since comparatively few targets actually move, and the graphics and sound are poor by NES standards.
 Can’t think of a reason why you’d ever want to play it again.